jrdpteam/NetEye/README.md

 # NetEye
-Tiny sniffer made in C++.Designed for use on Kali Linux and other Debian-based linux distributions.  by JRDP Team
+Tiny sniffer made in C++.Designed for use on Kali Linux and other Debian-based linux distributions.

 NetEye allows you to view your network traffic.
 You can see visited websites, analyze HTTP/HTTPS requests, cookie data, unencrypted UDP/TCP messages and personal/login data.
 The project is still under development. by JRDP Team